 - Is the communication between a school counselor and my child confidential?

-- Must my child see the counselor to whom he/she is assigned?
+- Is it a requirement for my child to see the counselor to whom they are assigned?

 - How do I request a transcript for the college application process?